How Should I Set Up My Software Support Team?

 Depending on the objectives you seek to achieve, each of the options below has their advantages and disadvantages.
 Examine the pros and cons of each so that you can evaluate which approach will best align with your company’s customer support goals.

-One of the biggest drawbacks of this approach, however, is that this is by far the costliest software option that you can pursue.
-It requires the greatest expenditure of resources since an in-house team requires training, supervision and resource-intensive nurturing.
-For much smaller and mid-sized firms, those costs can easily outweigh the benefits.
-For companies that can manage it, though, creating a designated team within the firm should always receive strong consideration.
+One of the drawbacks however is that this is by far the costliest option.
+It requires the greatest expenditure of resources since it requires training, supervision and resource-intensive nurturing.
+For much smaller and mid-sized firms, those costs can easily outweigh benefits.
+For companies that can afford creating a team within the firm should give it strong thought.

 Another option involves outsourcing the customer support capabilities to an external provider.
 For most companies, this can be the least expensive option which makes it an attractive choice for many.
 Firms that choose this path can reserve their resources to be used in other key areas such as additional software development or important growth and expansion needs.